Discover the Ancient Daintree Rainforest

 The Daintree Rainforest offers hiking enthusiasts a wilderness experience like no other.
 While exploring this area, it’s essential to carry ample drinking water, as the tropical humidity can be intense.
 Here are some of the noteworthy walking trails:

-3. Mardja Botanical Walk: This half-hour walk in the southern part of Cape Tribulation leads through the rainforest, with informative signs highlighting the local flora and fauna.
-Keep an eye out for crocodiles, birds, and other tropical creatures.
+This half-hour walk in the southern part of Cape Tribulation leads through the rainforest.
+Informative signs highlight the local flora and fauna.
+Look for crocodiles, birds, and other tropical creatures.

 Getting to the Daintree Rainforest